- Andaman Islands

 Begze Sunenread more »

 Black TenguAn aspect of Tengu as a malevolent.
 Bringer of disease.
-Occasionally referred to as Black Tengu, Eastern Tengu or Eastern Tengu.
+Sometimes known as Black Tengu, Eastern Tengu or Eastern Tengu.

 Bogdo LamaThe third senior Buddhist monk, leader of the movement in Mongolia.
-In some accounts, identified as Bogdo Lama.
+In some lore, occasionally called Bogdo Lama.

 burkhanread more »